The following information has been reviewed and is accurate for

 if the person is principally receiving care for medical reasons.

-at a nursing home, assisted-living
+relative is staying at a nursing home, assisted-living facility, or

 Deducting Long-term Care Insurance

 Senior citizens and caregivers should be aware that premiums